 In addition, the reduction in airflow means it will take longer to heat your home.
 If the filters get too stopped up and your airflow gets too bad, there’s a chance many rooms farther away from the HVAC system won’t get any air at all!

 Changing your furnace filters regularly – at least every three months but preferably every month – is the best thing you can do to ensure proper furnace operation all winter long.
-Don’t let dirty filters harm your indoor air quality and your furnace components – change your filters often, and any time you need furnace maintenance or repairs, call Michael Bonsby Heating & Air Conditioning!
+Don’t let dirty filters harm your indoor air quality and your furnace components – change your filters often, and any time you need furnace maintenance or repairs, call Michael Bonsby HVAC & Plumbing!